wthayer/documents/docs/EVG.md

 **Required/Optional:** Optional

 **Contents:** The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 11.
+Metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that this field is empty, absent or incomplete, MUST NOT be used.

 ### 9.2.9.
 Other Subject Attributes

 CAs SHALL NOT include any Subject attributes except as specified in Section 9.2.

-Optional attributes within the Subject field MUST either contain information verified by the CA or MUST be left empty.
-Metadata such as '.', '-', and ' '  (i.e. space) characters, and/or any other indication that the field is empty, absent or incomplete, MUST NOT be used.

 ## 9.3.
 Certificate Policy Identification